 One of the first software products to emerge from the new approach is FordPass.
 The mobile application lets users interact with their connected vehicle and perform tasks such as viewing diagnostic data and remotely locking/unlocking and starting the vehicle.
 Users, who don’t need to even necessarily own a Ford vehicle, can also reserve parking spaces and find and compare gas prices in the area.

 In the past, it would have taken Ford developers months to get an application like FordPass to market, if it even attempted such a feat at all.
-With its new approach to software development and the help of Pivotal Labs, Ford brought FordPass to market in record time for the company and developers are constantly testing new ideas and eliciting user feedback.
-Pivotal Labs works side by side with Ford developers, helping them learn agile tenets and other important processes like continuous integration/continuous delivery.
+With its new approach to software development and the help of VMware Pivotal Labs, Ford brought FordPass to market in record time for the company and developers are constantly testing new ideas and eliciting user feedback.
+VMware Pivotal Labs works side by side with Ford developers, helping them learn agile tenets and other important processes like continuous integration/continuous delivery.

-“Over time Pivotal enabled Ford IT to ultimately learn these skills and continue to add more features, more capability, continue to improve the cycle of how we release FordPass to our customers,” said Aaron Rajda, IT Director at Ford.
+“Over time [VMware] enabled Ford IT to ultimately learn these skills and continue to add more features, more capability, continue to improve the cycle of how we release FordPass to our customers,” said Aaron Rajda, IT Director at Ford.
 “The FordPass team now is on a regular cadence of releasing regular updates.
 Pretty much every month there are updates coming in, versus only once or twice a year in the past.
 This idea of delivering value frequently, we're seeing that.
 We're seeing regular releases now, the team is doing great job of releasing software.”

-The partnership has been so successful that Ford has modeled its development teams and supporting environment on the Pivotal Labs approach.
+The partnership has been so successful that Ford has modeled its development teams and supporting environment on the VMware Pivotal Labs approach.
 They even call the team FordLabs.
-“We set out for Ford IT to adopt the Pivotal Labs approach to practices, teams, skills, and methods of modern software development.
+“We set out for Ford IT to adopt the [VMware Pivotal Labs] approach to practices, teams, skills, and methods of modern software development.
 We are now in position to build on the successful partnership and continue to build great software for our customers,” Rajda said.

 We need to create this learning culture and see that grow organically and continue to thrive across the company and we'll set the example for it.
-And Pivotal is an important part of our learning process.”Aaron Rajda, IT Director, Ford Motor Company
+And [VMware] is an important part of our learning process.”Aaron Rajda, IT Director, Ford Motor Company

 With success, of course, comes challenges.
 Adopting a new way of building software requires developers and operators to question some long held assumptions, which is never easy in any discipline.
-Having Pivotal on-hand to guide the team, Lemmer said, was critical.
+Having VMware on-hand to guide the team, Lemmer said, was critical.

 “One of the challenges that the team had was falling back to traditional development practices,” Lemmer said.
-“The Pivotal team really helped us develop a mindset of continuous development.
+“The [VMware] team really helped us develop a mindset of continuous development.
 It was okay to potentially deploy software that had some issues, for example, because you were actually able to rapidly resolve them and iterate your way through changes.
-Once the team really understood the power of Pivotal’s approach, they were off to the races.”
+Once the team really understood the power of [VMware]’s approach, they were off to the races.”

 Ford is in the process of expanding this approach to development to more teams throughout the company, Rajda said.
-Pivotal Labs plays a critical role.
+VMware Pivotal Labs plays a critical role.

 “We've been doing lunch and learns across Ford for years.
-But the first one I saw where Pivotal was up there talking about a topic with our Ford Labs team, it was a deep learning topic,” Rajda said.
+But the first one I saw where [VMware] was up there talking about a topic with our Ford Labs team, it was a deep learning topic,” Rajda said.
 “It wasn't just a bunch of PowerPoint slides that teams were looking at.
 It was an engaged learning session with great dialogue, great questions and it was a great teaching experience.

 “We need to create this learning culture and see that grow organically and continue to thrive across the company and we'll set the example for it.
-And Pivotal is an important part of our learning process.
+And [VMware] is an important part of our learning process.

 As Ford looks to the future, Lemmer knows maintaining a spirit of innovation and keeping the focus squarely on the customer is paramount.

 “For Ford today, it's really all about how do we create a seamless experience for our customers in terms of how they move through the world.
 That’s why we do what we do,” Lemmer said.
-“With the help of Pivotal, Ford is already creating and delivering that experience and we’re not slowing down anytime soon.”
+“With the help of [VMware], Ford is already creating and delivering that experience and we’re not slowing down anytime soon.”